ahm10/impulso/README.md

 #### Entity Extraction

-- rasa test reports recall, precision, and f1-score for each entity type that your trainable entity extractors are trained to recognize.
+- rasa test reports `recall`, `precision`, and `f1-score` for each entity type that your trainable entity extractors are trained to recognize.

 - Only trainable entity extractors, such as the DIETClassifier and CRFEntityExtractor are evaluated by rasa test.

+- More tests on Entity extraction are on in progress.
+[RASA forum](https://github.com/RasaHQ/rasa/issues/1472)